konecnyna/MMM-MTA/README.md

-# Module: Hello World
+# Module: MMM-MTA
-The `helloworld` module is one of the default modules of the MagicMirror.
-It is a simple way to display a static text on the mirror.
+The `MMM-MTA` module is to get the MTA status of subway lines in NYC.

 ## Using the module

 To use this module, add it to the modules array in the `config/config.js` file:

 ````javascript
 modules: [
 	{